aksel-blaise/3dprints/README.md

 # 3dprints

 This article, entitled "Morphological Variation in Three-Dimensional Printed Replicas," was published in [CRHR Research Reports](https://scholarworks.sfasu.edu/crhr_research_reports/vol4/iss1/3/) in 2018 (open access).
 The LaTeX scripts are included in this repository, and can be viewed on [Overleaf](https://www.overleaf.com/read/mzmvrbpptktw).
 Unprocessed data have been uploaded to the Open Science Framework, and the processed meshes to Zenodo @ CERN.
-Those data are embargoed for a period of five years, as the analysis of these bifaces is ongoing.

 ![](seld3dprint3.jpg)